-Alstroemeria 'Avanti' is a clump-forming, herbaceous perennial, up to 3 feet (90 cm) tall, with narrow, green leaves.
-The flowers are funnel-shaped, white, with pink blotches and striped yellow throats and are borne in terminal clusters from early summer into autumn.
+Alstroemeria 'Avanti' is a clump-forming herbaceous perennial, up to 3 feet (90 cm) tall, with narrow, green leaves.
+Flowers are funnel-shaped, white, with pink blotches and striped yellow throats.
+They are borne in terminal clusters from early summer into fall.

 USDA hardiness zone 7a to 10b: from 0 °F (−17.8 °C) to 35 °F (+1.7 °C).

 The best place to plant Peruvian Lily is where they will either receive full sun or a slightly shaded area.
 At least allow them to have good morning sun.
 Drainage is important for the survival of Peruvian Lily, so be sure it drains well.
 Observe how the proposed area you want to plant responds after a good rain.
 If it still has standing water after about 5 hours, look for another location.
 If you're limited to a certain location that holds water too long, build up the soil to a higher level to improve its drainage capabilities.
 The plant will rot if it sits in standing water or soggy soil.